 - Liraglutide (appetite suppressant by injection only)*

 While appetite suppressants have shown efficacy, cardiovascular adverse events, primary pulmonary hypertension, and valvular regurgitation seem to increase risk.
-If an individual’s binge episodes are not able to be controlled with medication and therapy alone, bariatric surgery may be prescribed.2
+If an individual’s binge episodes are not able to be controlled with medication and therapy alone, bariatric surgery may be prescribed.18

-How to Get Help For Binge Eating Disorder
+How to Get Help for Binge Eating Disorder

 The National Eating Disorders Association is a great place to start for support.
 Other support groups are Overeaters Anonymous (OA), Food Addicts Anonymous (FAA), and ANAD.
 If you have trouble finding a local support group, know that all 12-step groups, including Alcoholics Anonymous and Narcotics Anonymous will accept those struggling with eating addiction and needing support.